Which components form the core of the VMware vSphere suite?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-The core of the VMware vSphere suite consists of ESXi, vCenter Server, and the vSphere Client.
+The core components of the VMware vSphere suite consist of ESXi, vCenter Server, and vSphere Client.

 Subscribe